comunica/Article-SSWS2020-AMF/content/evaluation.md

 This shows that using heuristics to determine when certain client-side algorithms have to be used can be beneficial, but needs further investigation.
 {:.todo}

+In-band vs out-band has no effect.
+However, for clients that don't use AMF, this _will_ have an impact.
+Suggestion: do everything out-band.
+The main bulk of requests are paged TPFs in any case, AMF is only a small subset.
+{:.todo}